wellyshen/use-places-autocomplete/README.md

 #### setValue

 Set the `value` of the input element.
-Use case as below.
+Use case below.

 ```js
 import usePlacesAutocomplete from "use-places-autocomplete";